wang-luhan/wang-luhan.github.io/_pages/about.md

   - /aboutme.html
 ---

 Luhan Wang is a master's student at the Institute of Computing Technology, University of Chinese Academy of Sciences, Beijing, China.
 His main research interests are high performance computing and heterogeneous computing.
-He has won the National Scholarship, Huawei Master Student Award and Provincial Government Scholarship, etc.
+He has won the National Scholarship, Huawei Master Student Scholarship and Provincial Government Scholarship, etc.

 For additional details, please refer to his [Full CV](./files/CV_Cunyang_Wei.pdf).